Originally published in June 2013; revised and expanded in May of 2019

 - Standing on One Foot - This activity involves firmly planting one leg on the ground while lifting the opposite knee straight up in front of you for an extended period of time, while holding on to something sturdy for support.

 Some of the best exercises, it turns out, don’t even involve getting out of your seat.
 Chair exercises are some of the best physical activities for seniors that are low impact on the leg joints.
 For these exercises, the person stays seated while moving the torso, arms, and legs to improve flexibility and work different muscle groups.

 Examples of chair exercises that are great for seniors include:

 - Tummy twists - Sit with good, upright posture.
 Hold a small exercise ball against the chest, with both hands and with elbows outward.
 Slowly twist your torso left while keeping your posture.
 Then twist to the right.
 Repeat several times, or until you experience discomfort.

 - Knee lifts - While sitting with good posture, slowly lift the left knee to the chest and then slowly lower it back down.
 Repeat with other knee to do one set.
 Stop after a few more sets or when you start to feel discomfort.

 - Overhead arm raises - Sit upright in an armless chair with a 1-pound weight in each hand, with your arms bent at your sides and your palms facing up.
 Slowly lift the weights over your head without changing the angle at which your arms are bent.
 Briefly keep them above your head, then slowly lower them to their original position.
 Repeat 8-10 times or until you experience discomfort.

 Stay Active at Daystar

 It’s harder to get exercise (and stay hydrated) as you get older, but low impact exercises and balance exercises make it much, much easier.
-This is why our retirement community focuses on exercises like these, that seniors need and can engage with most.
+You want to stay away from things like heavy lifting.
+This is why our retirement community recommends exercises like these, that seniors need and can engage with most.